• Skip to primary navigation

 At least a few hours in advance, or a day or two ahead of time, you'll make your passionfruit curd for this cake.
 Here's what you'll need for that:

-• passionfruit pulp - I found passionfruit pulp from the frozen section of a few supermarkets near me, including Target.
-If you're having a hard time finding passionfruit pulp in stores, I've also seen it on Amazon!
+• passionfruit pulp - I found passion fruit pulp from the frozen section of a few supermarkets near me, including Target.
+If you're having a hard time finding passion fruit puree in stores, I've also seen it on Amazon!
 You can also look for passionfruit juice or nectar -- just make sure that it doesn't contain any added ingredients like sweeteners or flavorings.

-• granulated sugar - sweetens the curd and balances out the tart flavor of the passionfruit.
+• granulated sugar - sweetens the passion fruit curd and balances out the tart flavor of the passionfruit.

 • eggs and egg yolks - we'll use both whole eggs and egg yolks for this recipe, to give us a nice rich texture without thickening the curd up too much.
 Your eggs should be room temperature, but it's much easier to separate eggs when they're cold, so I would recommend separating them first and then letting them sit out to get to room temperature.
 Save the whites for our Swiss meringue buttercream later!